nCoda/lychee/description.rst

 conversion between various representations (Abjad, LilyPond, and MEI) with optional version control integration, and connections to an event-driven notification system for use in GUI applications.

-In a sense, Lychee is the core of the user-facing nCoda app, but it's being developed as an independent library so it may be used by a wider audience.
+In a sense, Lychee is the core of the user-facing nCoda app, but it's being developed with stand-alone use in mind so it may be used by a wider audience.

 We need the following components.
 The names in this list should be understood as importable Python module names.